 The concept of a company culture has become increasingly prominent around the world.
 Businesses in diverse industries want to make their working environment, processes and brand identity unique.

 This offers a number of benefits.
 According to a survey, 94 percent of executives and 88 percent of employees cite a distinctive culture as being vital for a company’s success.
-Having a strategy that’s defined clearly for all workers to understand and work to is viewed as a major aspect in creating a positive culture.
+Having a strategy that’s defined clearly for all workers to understand and work is viewed as a major aspect in creating a positive culture.

 Without a clear company culture, agents working from home could end up delivering contrasting consumer experiences.
 And that would lead to a lack of consistency and cohesiveness.